Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

-### When does a Developer become accountable for the value of a Product Backlog item selected for the Sprint? (choose the best answer)
+### When does a Developer become accountable for the value of a Product Backlog Item selected for the Sprint? (choose the best answer)

 - [ ] Whenever a team member can accommodate more work.
 - [ ] At the Sprint Planning Event.